Niramay-Kelkar/Get_Cooking/README.md

 - API for Fetching Recipes - FastAPI
 - Streamlit UI
 - User Authentication and User Authorization - JWT
-- Airflow workflows
+- Airflow workflows using Cloud Composer
-- RecipeCache - For storing cache if the user has no ingredients and wants recipes to be suggested
-- SendingEmails - when the user registers for subscriptions
+-- RecipeCache - For storing cache if the user has no ingredients and wants recipes to be suggested -- SendingEmails - when the user registers for subscriptions
-- Data Validation and Unit testing
+- Data Validation and Unit testing - Regex and Pytests
 - Deployment on Cloud (GCP)
-- Hosting Streamlit
+- Hosting Streamlit - Streamli.io
-- Visualizations
+- Visualizations - Big Query and Data Studio
-- Github Issues
+- Github Issues and Actions

 ### Folder Structure
 #### Streamlit UI